When the Gates Fell

 The sack of Rome did not occur in a vacuum.
 Its roots stretched back decades to the fateful decision in 376 CE to allow the Goths to cross the Danube frontier and settle in Roman territory.
 Fleeing from the advancing Huns, the Goths had begged for sanctuary.
 Emperor Valens saw an opportunity to acquire both taxpayers and military recruits, but the integration went catastrophically wrong.

 Corrupt Roman officials starved and exploited the Gothic settlers, leading to a rebellion that culminated in the Battle of Adrianople in 378 CE, where Valens and two-thirds of the eastern Roman army perished.
-This disaster forever changed the relationship between Rome and the Germanic peoples within its borders.
+That disaster permanently changed the relationship between Rome and the Germanic peoples living within its borders.

-Alaric himself embodied this complex relationship.
-Born around 370 CE, he had grown up within the Roman system.
-He commanded Gothic troops in Roman service, fought for the emperor Theodosius I, and harbored ambitions of legitimate military command within the empire.
-But repeated betrayals and broken promises by Roman authorities pushed him toward increasingly aggressive actions.
+Alaric himself embodied this complicated history.
+Born around 370 CE, he had grown up inside the Roman system, commanding Gothic troops in Roman service and fighting for the emperor Theodosius I. He harbored real ambitions of legitimate military command within the empire.
+Repeated betrayals and broken promises by Roman authorities, however, pushed him toward increasingly aggressive action.

-The political division of the empire after Theodosius's death in 395 CE created new opportunities for Alaric.
-While the eastern empire under Arcadius remained relatively stable, the western empire under the young Honorius was dominated by competing military strongmen, particularly Stilicho, himself of partially Germanic descent.
-This internal Roman power struggle would prove fatal to the city's defenses.
+The political division of the empire after Theodosius's death in 395 CE opened new opportunities for Alaric.
+The eastern empire under Arcadius remained relatively stable, but the western empire under the young Honorius was dominated by competing military strongmen, particularly Stilicho, himself of partially Germanic descent.
+That internal power struggle would prove fatal to the city's defenses.

 Main Narrative: The Three Sieges of Rome

 The path to Rome's fall unfolded in three acts.
 In 408 CE, Alaric led his first siege of the city, demanding payment in exchange for withdrawal.
-The Senate capitulated, stripping gold from ancient temples and melting down the statue of Virtus (Courage) to meet his demands – a symbolic act that later chroniclers would see as fatefully portentous.
+The Senate capitulated, stripping gold from ancient temples and melting down the statue of Virtus (Courage) to meet his demands.
+Later chroniclers would see that act as fatefully portentous.

 Priscus Attalus, a senior Roman senator who witnessed these events, wrote: "We purchased our lives with gold.
 The barbarians stripped our city of its wealth, but also of its dignity.
 When we melted Virtus, we melted our own courage."

 The second siege came in 409 CE.
 Alaric, frustrated with Honorius's continuing refusal to grant him the military command he desired, attempted to install his own puppet emperor, the aforementioned Priscus Attalus.
-This political gambit failed, but it demonstrated how far the traditional power structures had eroded.
+The political gambit failed, but it demonstrated how far the traditional power structures had already eroded.

 Orosius, a Christian historian writing shortly after the event, reported: "The Goths took Rome, but they took it as Christians.
 Many churches were filled with refugees whom even the enemy respected; Gothic warriors were seen leading Romans to sanctuary, protecting them from more violent elements among their own people."